NCIP/catrip/catrip/codebase/projects/xmi2model/README.txt

 xmi2model

 This project will generate a caDSR metadata extract from a semantically annotated XMI file.
+This removes the need for a model to be registered in the caDSR before using portions of the extract.
+Such a generated model can be used to build a data grid service.
+The CDE identifiers will of course not correspond to real CDEs.
+Enumerated values domains are not mapped.

 You can run the converter using ant via the xmi2model target: